front-end-foundations/session1/readme.md

 [Syllabus](http://daniel.deverell.com/syllabus-fall2018.pdf) - `http://daniel.deverell.com/syllabus-fall2018.pdf`

-[Github](https://github.com/front-end-foundations) - `https://github.com/front-end-foundations` (the source for *all files* used in this class)
+[Github](https://github.com/front-end-foundations) - `https://github.com/front-end-foundations`, the source for *all files* used in this class

+[Text Book](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) -  _HTML5 and CSS3: Building Responsive Websites_ is available in paperback at the NYU bookstore or [online](https://www.packtpub.com/web-development/html5-and-css3-building-responsive-websites) in a variety of formats.

-You will be provided with server space on an NYU web server.
+[Server Space](http://oit2.scps.nyu.edu) - `http://oit2.scps.nyu.edu`, you will be provided with server space on an NYU web server.
 Your username will be the first seven letters of your last name + the first letter of first name. e.g `devereld`.
-(If your name is less than 7 characters your username is your entire last name plus the first letter of your first name.)
+(If your name is less than 7 characters, your username is your entire last name plus the first letter of your first name.)

-Test to see if your account is active by entering this URL into a new browser tab (use your username after the tilde):

-`http://oit2.scps.nyu.edu/~<username>/` replace `<username>` with your username.
+Test to see if your account is active by entering `http://oit2.scps.nyu.edu/~<username>` into a browser (note the tilde`~`, be sure to replace `<username>` with your username):

-Your password is your first initial plus your last initial plus 123890. e.g. `dd123890`

-The computer name is `oit2.scps.nyu.edu`
+Your password is your first initial plus your last initial plus 123890. e.g. `dd123890` and the computer name is `oit2.scps.nyu.edu`

 You can upload and download files using SFTP (Secure File Transfer Protocol).
 Recommended free SFTP clients include [Cyberduck](https://cyberduck.io) and [Filezilla](https://filezilla-project.org).
 Note - you _must_ use port 22 or SFTP in order to connect.